Classification: Administrative Analyst/Specialist Exempt I

 Performs other job-related duties and special projects as assigned.

 KNOWLEDGE, SKILLS AND ABILITIES:

-Thorough knowledge of and ability to apply expertise to complex program and/or administrative specialties, including pertinent laws and regulations.
-Demonstrated expertise in and advanced knowledge of the principles, problems and methods of public and business administration and operational and fiscal management.
-Expertise in administrative survey techniques, operations and system analysis, statistical and research methods, and the ability to interpret and evaluate results to develop sound conclusions and recommend new or revised policies.
+Thorough knowledge: of and ability to apply extensive expertise to complex programs and/or administrative specialties, including pertinent laws and regulations.
+Demonstrated expertise in and advanced knowledge of the principles, problems, and methods of public and business administration and operational and fiscal management.
+Expertise in administrative survey techniques, operations and systems analysis, statistical and research methods, and the ability to interpret and evaluate results to develop sound conclusions and recommend new or revised policies.

-Ability to take initiative and work independently to determine effective approaches to projects and priorities; organize, coordinate, and perform work in various situations where numerous and diverse demands are involved; apply extensive expertise to complex programs and/or administrative specialties, including pertinent laws and regulations; understand problems from a broad, interactive perspective and discern applicable underlying principles to conceive of and develop strategic solutions; work with representatives from public and private entities and handle potentially sensitive situations; effectively present ideas and concepts in written or presentation format and use consultative and facilitation skills to gain consensus; apply extensive expertise to the complexity of maintaining effective university-community partnerships in both face-to-face and online contexts; work with representative from public and private entities and handle potentially sensitive situations.
+Ability to: take initiative and work independently to determine effective approaches to projects and priorities; organize, coordinate, and perform work in various situations where numerous and diverse demands are involved; apply extensive expertise to complex programs and/or administrative specialties, including pertinent laws and regulations; understand problems from a broad, interactive perspective and discern applicable underlying principles to conceive of and develop strategic solutions; effectively present ideas and concepts in written or presentation format and use consultative and facilitation skills to gain consensus; apply extensive expertise to the complexity of maintaining effective university-community partnerships in both face-to-face and online contexts; work with representatives from public and private entities and handle potentially sensitive situations.

 SPECIAL CONDITIONS OF EMPLOYMENT & POSITION DESIGNATIONS:

 - All offers of employment are contingent upon the successful completion of a background check (including a criminal records check).